prividentity/PrivateIdentity-Oldd/Merging-Face-and-Voice-Enrollments.md

 This page documents how to update enrolled user modalities.
 This document assumes a user is already enrolled by only one modality (like face or voice) and they want to add another one on top of it.

+Note that only one modality can be enrolled for this to work, if a face modality is to be added to a voice modality, the face modality can't already exist.
+In this case use the parameter action=subjectDelete&subject_id=# this will delete your modality specified with the subject id.

 The following workflow must start with the user predicting with one modality to get his subject_id.
 Afterwards, the user should manually go to the application interface, with the newly requested modality equaling to true.